City of London

 Set back from the busy traffic in City Road, the chapel is built of plain yellow brick, with arched windows and a classical porch supported by fluted columns.
 Inside, the first impression is one of symmetry, elegance and simplicity.
-Wesley himself described it as "perfectly neat, but not fine".
+Wesley himself described it as perfectly neat, but not fine.
 The ceiling, with gilded plasterwork in the style of Robert Adam, supports a large central chandelier with four smaller ones at the corners.
-The gallery covers three sides and was originally supported by pillars made from ships masts donated by George III.
+The gallery, covering three sides, was originally supported by pillars made from ships masts donated by George III.
 These were replaced in 1891 by columns of French jasper, the gift of Methodist churches from around the world.
 Some of the original pillars are preserved in the entrance lobby.
-The motifs around the gallery show a dove and serpent, chosen by Wesley to illustrate the command of Jesus to be "wise as serpents, gentle as doves".
+The motifs around the gallery show a dove and serpent, chosen by Wesley to illustrate the command of Jesus to be wise as serpents, gentle as doves.

 The pulpit was originally in three tiers, following the Methodist practice of having a preacher, reader and precentor leading various parts of the service.
 The present pulpit is the top tier of the original and is supported on an arch so that the altar beyond is still visible to those sitting in the pews.
 The apse behind the pulpit has wooden panels inscribed with the commandments and creed, headed by the words HOLY, HOLY, HOLY.